brimdata/zed/pkg/zson/docs/spec.md

     list: set[int](1, 2, 3)
 )
 ```
-This allows existing zeek log files to be easily
+This allows existing Zeek log files to be easily
-ingested into zson-aware systems while retaining the zeek log type as the
+ingested into ZSON-aware systems while retaining the [Zeek log type](https://docs.zeek.org/en/stable/script-reference/log-files.html) as the
-"_path" field.
+`_path` field.

-Note, to maintain backward compatibility where zeek uses ".", in columns that
+To maintain backward compatibility where Zeek uses `.` in columns that
-came from zeek records, e.g., id.orig_h, such columns shall be converted by
+came from Zeek records, e.g., `id.orig_h`, such columns shall be converted by
-a legacy parser and converted to zson records.
+a legacy parser into ZSON records.
 Likewise, emitters of legacy
-zeek files shall flatten any records in the output by converted each sub-field
+Zeek files shall flatten any records in the output by converting each sub-field
 of a record to the corresponding flattened field name using dotted notation.
 e.g.,
 ```